deblasis/interview-test52/README.md

 Please vocalise your thoughts and ask questions if needed.

 # ✅ Tasks:
+- First of all, please create a branch with your name locally
 - Please create a component called "**ClkContainer**"
 - Please create a new component called "**ClkSelectList**" Its purpose is to wrap the `<select>` HTML element and to bind it to a model.